hidny/MikeTsCubeCode/README.md

 	* Precomputed the 6 orthogonal directions to try in order for all 24 symmetries, so the program doesn't have to recalculate it every single time.
 	* Precomputed a look-up table for the relevant contenders during the 'race'.
 		* This look-up table only works if the root node for all contenders can't be filled up any more, so that's why the condition 'if(numCellsUsedDepth >= NUM_NEIGHBOURS_3D + 1) {' exists.
+		* A tighter bound would be to say that the max_manhantan dist between 2 cubes has to be 3 or more, but that would take more time to calculate for no real benefit in the 3D case.
+		* This tighter bound might be useful once we go up a few dimensions though.